 A message from DSA Canada President, Peter Maddox

-During these challenging times, the Association’s top priority is ensuring the safety, well-being and security of our direct selling community.
+As we continue to have our lives impacted by the COVID-19 pandemic, the Association’s top priority is ensuring the safety, well-being and security of our direct selling community.

 If you face any challenges please let us know.
 We are ready to assist you and to ensure you have the information you need to maintain your business operations.

 Thank you for your membership and ongoing support.
 We wish you, your families and colleagues continued health and safety.

 In an effort to help you during this difficult period, we have put together some resources below.

 Provincial Government Resources

 Step 2 – As of March 8th, the following restrictions have been eased: